 By this point I had already realised that “cultural complacency” and decline and all that were simply the received wisdom of Serious People, and only a naïve fool would expect the future – or even the present – to be better than the past in any respect.
 The function of Arts coverage in Sunday newspapers was to transmit such ideas to the next generation.
 But something about the image of the book being “snatched out of your hand” irritated me – it seemed an unlikely infraction of civil liberties, but also quite a minor one if I was really living under a repressive regime.
 It sounded like the sort of thing that just happened anyway to people who made the mistake of being seen reading by the wrong people in the wrong place, not encouraged or ordered by any government but simply part of the fabric of culture, as it really was, in small towns.

 Now I am living over 30 years later, and copies of We are easy to come by, although Redditch and all the other provincial libraries lost Islanders and so much of the other oddities in their stock long ago, and are now closing down.
 Now I have read They.
 I will be honest: I don’t think my younger self was wrong to skip over it.
-There are some strong passages and impressions in it, but there are also aspects that irritate me, and those are when it connects with its structuring premises and the “message” indicated in that jacket blurb.
+There are some strong passages and impressions in it, but there are also aspects that irritate me again, and those are when it connects with its structuring premises and the “message” indicated in that jacket blurb.

-The text is narrated from the perspective of a nameless traveller who worked as a professional writer but now cannot get their work published and is under pressure to not produce any at all.
+The text is narrated by a nameless traveller who worked as a professional writer but now cannot get their work published, and is under pressure to not produce any at all.
 The time is not too long after 1977 and it is set in Britain since London, Oxford and Cumberland are mentioned as well as the National Gallery.
 Television sets exist and are the main source of mass entertainment, not yet superseded by any more advanced technology.
 It is unclear whether any technical progress is occurring, other than some new brainwashing technique for deleting personal memories (this seems to be similar to the control methods devised by the nasty socialist government in Wilfred Greatorex’s batty dystopian thriller 1990, starring Edward Woodward and also made and broadcast in the late 70s).

 Our narrator is travelling between enclaves of beleaguered friends.
 The calamity that has overtaken society seems to be encroaching from above and below.
 There are officials and busybodies harassing non-conformists of a new social order devoted to thin entertainment and distrustful of creative thinkers and artists.
-This is formally in accordance with constitutional procedures with Bills proposed and passed (in Parliament, presumably).
+This is formally in accordance with constitutional procedures, with Bills proposed and passed (in Parliament, presumably).
 But this new order is also supported by a literal silent majority who are sullenly resentful of the bright folk, when they aren’t being openly violent or intimidating.
-Something like the state of Germany in the early period before and after the establishment of the Nazi regime, when the Stormtroopers were an extra-legal force acting to terrorise opposition, before being liquidated themselves.
+Something like the state of Germany in the early period before and after the establishment of the Nazi regime, when the Stormtroopers were an extra-legal force acting to terrorise opposition, until being liquidated themselves.
 We are now entering a final phase of cultural destruction, as books and paintings are eliminated for the offence of (the term is never used, but it is implied here) representing an old elitist culture, now to be drowned out by television sets and loudspeakers blasting pop music.

 Our narrator seems to know about a million people around the country, but they only seem distinguishable by their losses and injuries; when they speak it’s usually a single note of lamentation for the vulgar mass that doesn’t appreciate them, or fears the spiritual freedom they embody.